mozilla-platform-ops/cloud-image-deploy/readme.md

 it is important to note that changes made by this application to taskcluster worker pool configurations are not permanent and will be overwritten any time ci-admin is run and the configurations here do not match the configurations in ci-configuration.

+* production deployments are currently possible, but disabled.
+* some configuration files are renamed with a `.yaml` (instead of `.yml`) extension. these are useful to have in the repo for templating purposes, but are **not deployed** on push.

 ### installation

 * clone this repository